telerik/fiddler-everywhere-docs/inspect-traffic/inspector-insights.md

 ### Trailers Inspector

-The **Params inspector** is a GRPC-specific inspector that helps inspect GRPC server trailers headers.
-[Learn more about GRPC capturing here...]({%slug capture-grpc-traffic%}).
+The **Params inspector** is a gRPC-specific inspector that helps inspect gRPC server trailers headers.
+[Learn more about gRPC capturing here...]({%slug capture-gRPC-traffic%}).

 ### Cookies Inspector